21 May 2021

 Panorama

-Dyson’s report describes Bashir as “unreliable and, in some cases, dishonest”.
-It also criticises the BBC’s 1996 internal investigation into the matter as “woefully ineffective”, as BBC management did not attempt to corroborate Bashir’s denials and did not make its findings public.
-The BBC demonstrated greater transparency yesterday, with the Dyson report and the Panorama broadcast, though Bashir had been a senior BBC journalist until his resignation last week, and the Panorama programme’s transmission had been delayed for five days.
+In his Mail interviews, Spencer called for an inquiry into the BBC’s coverup of Bashir’s deception.
+That inquiry, commissioned by the BBC and led by former Supreme Court justice John Dyson, published its report yesterday.
+Dyson describes Bashir as “unreliable and, in some cases, dishonest”.
+He also criticises the BBC’s internal investigations into Bashir as “woefully ineffective”, as BBC management did not attempt to corroborate Bashir’s denials and did not make its findings public.
+The BBC demonstrated greater transparency yesterday, with a new Panorama programme about Dyson’s findings.